escuccim/LaraBlog/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 This is a simple little Blog for Laravel that I wrote for myself that I am trying to make into a package.
-It is still under development, but seems to be working so far.
+It is still under development, but is working so far.

-This has not yet been registered with Packagist, so is not available through Composer.

 ## Install